 Why it matters: SXSW continues to bring people from different industries and disciplines together, making new and meaningful connections and driving creativity.
 As we define ourselves in less specific ways and place increased importance on our ability to adapt, we create an environment that values flexibility over rigidity.
 Where the lines between traditional boundaries become blurred is where collaboration and revolution occur.

-Why it matters: VR is no longer a passing fad or a niche technology seeking purpose.
-It has begun to mature as a potent tool in the arts, medicine, business, and entertainment.
-Production technology and standards continue to increase rapidly, furthering the acceleration of VR towards a mainstream technology and opening the door wider for both AR and MR and development.
+Why it matters: VR isn’t a passing fad or a niche technology seeking purpose.
+It has matured into a potent tool in the arts, medicine, business, and entertainment.
+Production technology and standards continue to increase rapidly, furthering the acceleration of VR towards a mainstream technology.
+In its wake the door has opened wider for mobile AR applications and the introduction of MR devices in the near future.

 Tracks: Code and Programming, Design, Experiential Storytelling, Film & TV Industry, Health and Wellness, Making Film & Episodics, Startup & Tech Sectors, VR/AR